WQZHttm/Team-21-Project/src/pages/README.md

 Each Python script in this folder corresponds to a specific page in our dashboard.
 These scripts contain the code that defines the layout, componenets and functionality of each page.

-## Usage
-1. Place the `pages` folder in the same directory as the `main.py` file
-2. Ensure neccessary modules are downloaded on your terminal
-3. Build docker image to access the dashboard

 ## Note
 Ensure that all dependencies required by these scripts are installed.
+Place the `pages` folder in the same directory as the `main.py` file